Start Here: Sustainable Flower Arranging and Gardening Guides

 Nutrient amendments

-The correct moisture level is critical — the texture should resemble wet brownie batter so the blocks hold their shape.
+The correct moisture level is critical — the texture should resemble wet brownie batter, so the blocks hold their shape.

 4. Watering System